 STANDING PRACTICE & MEDITATION

-The purpose of the varied standing practices we study is to become more aware of our body and how it stabilizes itself.
+The purpose of the various standing postures we "hold" is to become more aware of our body and how it stabilizes itself.
 We then start to gain a measure of control over this autonomic process and use it to improve our health, posture, and martial effectiveness.

 Let’s break it down a bit.
 Normally our stabilizer muscles prevents us from falling down.
 However, this simple act relies on balancing with minute, continual adjustments against gravity, and to be honest it's a lot of work.

 Secondly, the same muscles that stabilize us can also constrict our blood flow and cause unnecessary tension.
 However by aligning our posture by learning correct principles, and working with gravity, not fighting against it, we start to allow the major muscles and our skeletal structure support our body weight.
 Think of a bridge, and how it's many parts support, and strengthen its structure.
 We use this analogy to understand the unseen alignments that are taking place internally.